AzParasc/Querying-with-Transact-SQL-notes/Introduction to Relational Databases.md

-# Introduction to Relational Databases
+# Introduction to Relational Databases and SQL

    Man has been keeping track of things since writing and numbers were a thing.
 We have gone from scratching symbols on leaves and clay tablets to keeping billions of lines of information in a seemingly infinite, invisible space.
 What would take days or weeks to retrieve